MirageNet/Mirage/doc/docs/guides/serialization.md

 not been implemented.
 These features are not impossible to implement and could be added if there is a high demand for them.

 - You should be able to write Custom Read/Write functions for any type, and Weaver will use them.
-    - This means if there is a unsupported type like `int[][]` creating a custom Read/Write function will allow you to sync `int[][]` in SyncVar/ClientRpc/etc
+    - This means if there is an unsupported type like `int[][]` creating a custom Read/Write function will allow you to sync `int[][]` in SyncVar/ClientRpc/etc
 - If you have a type that has a field that is not able to be serialized, you can mark that field with `[System.NonSerialized]` and weaver will ignore it